GGC17/Backend-test/README.md

 ```
 ![alt text](img/image-1.png)

-4. Run the script to deploy the Flask app locally, with Docker
+4. Run the script to deploy the Flask app locally, with Docker.
+This will create a Docker container in detached mode.
 ```bash
 sh deploy-app.sh
 ```

-5. Run unittests in another terminal
+5. To run unittests:
 ```bash
 sh run-unittests.sh
 ```